-The terms “stocks” and “shares” are often used in an interchangeable way – a bit like ping pong and table tennis – and yet, they don’t exactly mean the same thing.
+The terms “stocks” and “shares” are often used interchangeably – a bit like ping pong and table tennis – but they don’t exactly mean the same thing.
 So, what are stocks and shares?
 Let's take a look.

 What is a share?